Meaning of Research Proposal & Tips to Write it Effectively

 A research proposal is a paper or document that you need to submit before your dissertation.
 It could be a part of your dissertation or can be the other piece of paper.

-Whether you are required or not but you should always write your research proposal before your research paper as it will a guide for your paper which will help you to stay on the track.
+Whether you are required or not but you should always write your research proposal before your research paper as it will be a guide for your paper which will help you to stay on track.

 What is a Research Proposal?

 A research proposal is a document that is an outline of your research project, thesis, or dissertation.
 It will present your plans and work which you will carry out throughout your research.

 Many times you write your research proposal to request the sponsorship for research work to persuade the value of your work to the funder, supervisor, and the other stakeholders.

 Before you start planning your research proposal, you need to understand what kind of research proposal you want to write, so you can write a fruitful research proposal.

 As such, there are many types of research proposals but below mentioned are the most common type of research proposals.

 - Preliminary Proposal or pre-proposal: Pre-Proposal also known as letter paper, White-Paper or Concept Paper.
 This is a short description of the proposed project usually, a brief abstract including what is the project all about, how it will conduct, and why this project has merit.
 This kind of proposal is written to inform the potential sponsor about the project.
 Such proposals are often used in the negotiations for the funding of the project and also present how will it beneficiate the agency and organization.

 - Formal Solicited: These proposals are usually written in a response to a specific programme.
 This is the simplest way to create a new project.
 This proposal presents what the customers and the audiences want and sometime it will also present the guidelines to prepare the proposals.
 Usually, these proposals have a hard deadline.
 If in case the proposal arrives late then it will not be considered.
 This proposal is a one-time effort to fit the specific need and is not expected to recur.
 Therefore, to make a formally solicited proposal you need to use a more structured approach.